 - Open flames such as candles, incense, matches, lighters, etc.

-- Grills under the roof of any building
+- Grills are prohibited

 - Doors and walls in rooms that are more than 1⁄2 covered with paper, posters, etc.

 - Use or possession of fireworks or firecrackers (illegal anywhere within the city limits)

 - Use or possession of combustible paints or liquids

 - Halogen lamps

 - Combustible engines

 - Engine batteries

 - Paint